-The brake is amongst the most essential part of a bike.
-A good braking system will ensure that you can go around from place to place, safely.
-This is why people look for good brake pads for their bicycles, as brake pads are key to the efficiency of their braking system.
-They can make your riding experience enjoyable while offering the optimum level of stability.
+The brake is amongst the most essential part for a bike.
+A good braking system will ensure that you can go around from place to place safely.
+This is why people look for good brake pads for their bicycles as brake pads are key to the efficiency of their braking system.
+They can make your riding experience enjoyable, while offering the optimum level of stability and stability.

-Typically, road bikes use both rim & disc braking systems.
-Brake pads are designed nowadays to be compatible with both systems.
+Typically, road bikes use both rim and disc braking systems.
+Brake pads are designed nowadays to be compatible with both the systems.
 However, as you will look for the best brake pad or pads for your road bike, you will be faced with a tough decision.
-There are a lot of road bike brake pads available in the market today and only a few can live to their reputation.
+There are a lot of road bike brake pads available in the market today and only a few are able to live to their reputation.
 This is where we come into play.
-In this article, we have been able to curate a list of some of the finest road bike brake pads that are available in the market today – for both rim and disc braking systems.
+In this article, we have been able to curate a list of the best road bike brake pads that are available in the market today – for both rim and disc braking systems.
 We have added comprehensive reviews of each product, which is followed up by a buying guide.

 Comes in 2 pairs; offers excellent braking in every weather; no rim damage | Overall Best Choice

-The SwissStop Yellow King has found its way to the top of our list.
+The SwissStop Yellow King have found its way to the top of our list.
 We love this product above all others because of its versatility in application and installation.
-It is made for all weather conditions and is designed with the help of engineers to deliver an excellent modulation system that guarantees that each activity is done to perfection.
-The operations of these bike pads are silent, while carbon and aluminum make the unit highly resistant to wear.
-Highly wear-resistant.
+It is made for all weather conditions and is designed with the help of engineers to deliver an excellent modulation system which guarantees that each activity is done to perfection.
+The operations of these bike pads are silent, while carbon and aluminum makes the unit highly resistant to wear.

 - Synthetic Yellow material